 Buddha bowls are grain bowls overloaded with everything you’d want in a nourishing whole foods, plant-based meal: protein, vegetables, complex carbs, and healthy fats!
 Stuffed to the brim, buddha bowls are named after the Buddha’s round belly, but some prefer calling these health bowls “grain bowls,” “hippie bowls,” or “macro bowls” –whatever you call them, these bowls are bound to make your belly full and happy.

-Autumnal produce marks a shift in our plates and our palates: root vegetables like beets and carrots are at their earthy prime, winter squashes make their sweet return, and fruits like pears and apples are bursting with succulence.
-The sweltering summer months are over and our ovens never looked more inviting.
+The changing seasons marks a shift in our plates and our palates: root vegetables like beets and carrots are at their earthy prime, winter squashes make their sweet return, and fruits like pears and apples are bursting with succulence during the fall.
+The sweltering summer months invite sweet peppers, tomatoes, and eggplant, along with peaches and cherries.

 What’s the greatest part about making buddha bowls?
 You can’t really mess them up!
 Keep these 6 food categories and rough measurements in mind to balance your bowl, and you’ll be building buddha bowls for every season.